biscuitboost/yourbanger-fe/src/data/post/retirement-gift-ideas.md

 A [personalized retirement song](/retirement-songs) delivers exactly that—their career highlights, their legendary quirks, their lasting legacy, all captured in music they can play forever.

 It takes 2 minutes to create.
-It costs $1.40.
+It costs from $1.20.
 It honors years of dedication.

 **[Create a retirement song →](https://app.yourbanger.com/auth?tab=signup)**